ayrton/react-key-handler/README.md

 ## `keyValue`, `keyCode`, `keyName`

-Originally this library only supported [KeyboardEvent.keyCode], which is what is currently is most supported by browsers these days, but this feature has been removed from the Web standards in favour of [KeyboardEvent.key].

-We can't use the reserved [key] property, so we picked `keyValue`.
+We recommend you to use the new Web standard [KeyboardEvent.key] over the deprecated [KeyboardEvent.keyCode].

+Be cautious not to use the `key` property like the spec suggests, use `keyValue`, this is due to [key] being a reserved property in React.

 `keyName` was an in-between solution powered by [keycodes] to support human readable strings, this property will be deprecated in future versions.

 __Browser support:__

-Internally we normalize deprecated HTML5 `keyValue` values and translate from legacy `keyCode` values, similar to how React does this for their `SyntheticKeyboardEvent`.
+There's no need to worry about browser support because internally we normalize deprecated HTML5 `keyValue` values and translate from legacy `keyCode` values, similar to how React does this for their `SyntheticKeyboardEvent`.

-Meaning you can safely use any property in any modern browser.

 __More information:__

-Read the [W3C Working Draft].
+[W3C Working Draft].

-__TL;DR__:

-Stick to standards, use `keyValue` over `keyCode`, avoid using `keyName`.

 ## Development